Kr1s7on/Kr1s7on/README.md

 Apart from doing Frontend, I like playing basketball ⛹🏻 and reading mystery novels 📖.

 ### Update
-I'm currently working on a prototype of a hotel website and an inv_mgmt_sys.
+I'm currently working on a prototype of a hotel website and a Python inventory system.

 ### Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kristonj/)